UBCSailbot/docs/docs/current/sailbot_workspace/setup.md

 This workspace can be run on Windows, Linux, or macOS, but is the easiest to set up and performs the best on [Ubuntu](https://ubuntu.com/){target=_blank} and [its derivatives](https://distrowatch.com/search.php?basedon=Ubuntu){target=_blank}.

+Throughout this documentation, there are references to running commands, tasks, and launch configurations in VS Code.
+Expand the box below to learn how to do so:

+??? note "Running commands, tasks, and launch configurations in VS Code"

+    > For keyboard shortcuts on MacOS, substitute ++ctrl++ with ++cmd++

+    Commands can be run in the Command Palette.
+    Open the Command Palette from the `View` menu or with ++ctrl+shift+p++.

+    Tasks can be run using the `Tasks: Run Task` command.
+Build tasks can be run with ++ctrl+shift+b++.

+    Launch configurations can be run from the [Run and Debug view](https://code.visualstudio.com/docs/editor/debugging#_run-and-debug-view){target=_blank}.

+    You can also run commands, tasks, launch configurations, and much more by typing their prefixes into an empty Command Palette.
+Open an empty Command Palette with ++ctrl+p++.
+    See the list below for some prefixes and their functions.
+    For prefixes that are words, you will have to append a space to them to bring up their functions.

+    - Nothing: files
+    - `>`: commands
+    - `task`: tasks
+    - `debug`: launch configurations
+    - `?`: list all prefixes and their functions

 ## 1. Set up prerequisites

 ### Docker